nuuuwan/news_lk3_data/README.md

 ### Two Sri Lankan students in Japan accused of illegal abortion

 *2024-05-24 15:43:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Two-Sri-Lankan-students-in-Japan-accused-of-illegal-abortion/108-283302) · `en`

+(This story has originally been reported by Japanese media 'The Mainichi')

 MITO -- Two Sri Lankan students in Japan were arrested over an illegal abortion, and an expert points out that international students' unstable resident status may be a factor behind the incident.